Get-Into-Web3/6-days-of-solidity/README.md

     We will adding two more feature which is level & readytime, declared in struct becuase now we know why!!!

+  CHAPTER 5: Time Units

+    In this Chapter we are implementing the cooldown time for zombie to make our game more intereseting.
+So every time if zombie feed or attack he has to wait for some time which is here called as cooldown time, we are going to implement using now keyword which the unix timestamp according to that we will be going to update the createzombie function also, we will push in the zombie array two new feature which is level and cooldowntime.

 ### Day 4 Learnings